Lafia

-Lafia is a town in North Central Nigeria.
-It is the capital city of Nasarawa State and has a population of 330,712 inhabitants according to the 2006 census results.
-It is the largest town in Nasarawa state.
+Lafia is a city in Nigeria's North Central region.
+It is the capital and largest city of Nasarawa State, with a population of 509,300 inhabitants as of the 2021 census.
+And it's the Headquarter of Lafia Emirate Council.

 History

-Lafia, also known as Lafian bare-bari, is the capital city of Nasarawa State, central Nigeria.
-Founded by Muhammadu Dunama in late 17th century on the site of a Koro (Migili) village.
-The indigenous Koro migrated southwards to Agyaragu, Anise etc. The town now has its 17th Emir in the person of Hon.
+Lafia, also known as Lafian bare-bari, is the capital city of Nasarawa State, North Central Nigeria.
+Founded by Muhammadu Dunama in late 18th century on the site south of Shabu village.
+The town now has its 17th Emir in the person of Hon.
 Justice Sidi Bage Muhammad I JSC rtd.
 Lafia became the capital of a prominent local chiefdom in the late 19th century.
 During the rule of Mohamman Agwai (1881–1903), the Lafia market became one of the most important in the Benue Valley, and a trade route was opened to Loko (56 mi [90 km] southwest), a Benue River port.
-In 1903 the British, who controlled Northern Nigeria recognized Chief Musa as Lafia's first emir.
+In 1903, the British, who controlled Northern Nigeria recognized Chief Musa as Lafia's first emir.
 The emirate formed the major part of the Lafia Division of Benue province.
-In 1967 the town became part of Benue-Plateau state, and in 1976 it was allocated to Plateau state.
+In 1967, the town became part of Benue-Plateau state, and in 1976, it was allocated to Plateau state.